GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 <kbd>![](assets/images/security-verification-for-wog/reset-wog-mfa/save-new-device.png)</kbd>
 8. If you have changed your preferred option, you will be prompted to verify it.
 Click **Verify preferred option**.
 <kbd>![](assets/images/security-verification-for-wog/reset-wog-mfa/verification-required.png)</kbd>
-9. Once you approve the verification sent, you will see a success message.
+9. After you approve the verification sent, you will see a success message.
 Click **Close**.
 <kbd>![](assets/images/security-verification-for-wog/reset-wog-mfa/reset-successful.png)</kbd>